just-juanma/IRI-Summer-Course-2021-2022/README.md

 * [String Contests](https://www.hackerrank.com/contests/string-contest-uf/challenges)

-You can find in English and Spanish the problem of each exercise, and the resolutions are in English only.
+In the folder of each exercise, you will find the statement in English and Spanish.
+The solution of each problem is only in English.

->My resolutions can be found under the name "juanmanuelgonza1" on every leaderboard (Spanish resolutions).
+If you want Spanish solutions, you can found me under the name "juanmanuelgonza1" on every Hackerrank leaderboard.